Raimondo Orsini del Balzo: Biography

 Soon after this incident, Raimondo married Mary of Enghien, the Countess of Lecce.
 This came about because Louis, Count of Enghien (Mary's uncle) was (like Raimondo) a trusted advisor of both Louis I and his son Louis II (Louis II later became King of Naples).
 His position as Mary's husband and thus the dominus of the County of Lecce allowed him to reclaim Soleto from his brother, officially becoming the Count upon his father's death in 1399.
 Additionally, over the years, he received numerous possessions and titles, many in the Terra di Otranto region.

 Meanwhile, Charles's son Ladislaus returned to reconquer Naples.
 Despite his many years of service to Louis's family, Raimondo knew he was allied with the losing side, and switched allegiances once more on the promise that he would be given the Principality of Taranto, which happened in April 1399.
 However, by 1405, Ladislaus came into conflict with Pope Innocent VII, whom he had previously supported on the condition that the pope not challenge his claim to the throne.
 Innocent excommunicated Ladislaus, but offered to pardon any of Louis II's supporters who came to his side, which Raimondo did, but he died soon afterwards on 17 January 1406, before Ladislaus had even learned of Raimondo's betrayal.

 Raimondo is buried at the church of Santa Caterina d'Alessandria in Galatina, which he had commissioned, together with his son and heir Giovanni Antonio.

 Despite having been one of the most important people in the history of southern Italy, there has been little scholarship done on Raimondo's life.
 One reason for this is that there are only six surviving documents from his years in the government of the Kingdom of Naples.
-This is likely due his being declared a nonperson by Ladislaus, resulting in the destruction of many sources that would give insight into his life.
+This is likely due to his being declared a nonperson by Ladislaus, resulting in the destruction of many sources that would give insight into his life.